Museum of Islamic Art

 At the edge of MIA Park, this modern gallery space hosts some terrific temporary exhibitions – check the website to see what's on....

 At the northern, 'sea' end of the corniche, the entrance to the dhow harbour is marked by the famous pearl monument, a popular spot for...

 This local-style coffeehouse has somehow escaped the modernisation of the area and makes a suitable place to pause for a shay (tea) on...

 From the Alain Ducasse stable, the restaurant that crowns the Museum of Islamic Art is one of Doha's best.
 Try the whole blue lobster,...

 Museum of Islamic Art information

-The museum houses the largest collection of Islamic art in the world, collected from three continents.
-Exquisite textiles, ceramics, enamel work and glass are showcased conceptually: a single motif, for example, is illustrated in the weave of a carpet, in a ceramic floor tile or adapted in a piece of gold jewellery in neighbouring display cases allowing visitors to gain a sense of the homogeneity of Islamic art.
+The collection is spread over three floors.
+The 1st and 2nd floors house the permanent collection, which ranges across exquisite textiles, ceramics, enamel work and glass, all showcased conceptually: a single motif, for example, is illustrated in neighbouring display cases in the weave of a carpet or a ceramic floor tile, or adapted in a piece of gold jewellery, allowing visitors to gain a sense of the homogeneity of Islamic art.

 Pace yourself by visiting the cafe downstairs or punctuate your visit with a browse in the extensive museum shop (also on the ground floor) to avoid sensory overload.
 A good option can be the free 40-minute guided tours (in English and Arabic) of the permanent collection on Thursday at 2pm and Saturday at 4pm, and of the temporary or special exhibitions on Wednesday at 2pm.